 Community Blue: A grant program in which grants are awarded to those who support community service initiatives and citizen engagement through education, collaboration, innovation, and interactions between citizens and local water resources.

-Cost-share promotion: The promotion of existing cost-share programs.
+Cost-share promotion: The promotion of existing cost-share programs, from rainbarrel to landscape level I and II.